 So, they did what good neighbors do.
 They pitched in, filled dozens of trash bags, and held volunteer days to build beds and plant flowers on what it turned out were actually three adjacent, long-abandoned parcels.
 It took two seasons to get the grass going, but they eventually had a plush emerald lawn.

 Then, in November, a sheriff's sale notice appeared on one of the properties, which it turned out carried thousands of dollars in tax debt.

 "Who wants to do all this work and find out it will be at risk?"
 Smith asked.

-Community gardens like this one were, researchers say, key to stabilizing Philadelphia’s blighted and disinvested neighborhoods over the years and have even reduced violent crime.
+Community gardens like this one have been, researchers say, key to stabilizing Philadelphia's blighted and disinvested neighborhoods over the years and have even reduced violent crime.

-But now that land values are rising, it’s a race against gentrification to preserve many of those green spaces.
+But now that land values are rising, it's a race against development to preserve many of those green spaces.

 The Philadelphia Land Bank — a 4-year-old city agency many hoped could help dispose of city-owned land and clear old tax debt on private properties to ready them for new uses — has a massive backlog blamed on inadequate staffing.

 Meanwhile, a growing number of gardens are being lost to sheriff's sale or private sale.